uber-archive/coding-challenge-tools/README.md

 Write your README as if it was for a production service, and include the following items:

-* The project you chose (departure times, SF movies, bicycle parking *or* food trucks)
+* The project you chose (departure times, SF movies, email service *or* food trucks)
 * The technical track you chose (full stack, back-end *or* front-end)
 * Reasoning behind your technical choices (and level of experience with those)